 Benjamin Franklin Family History

-- Ben Franklin’s mother was from a Puritan family in England which travelled to Massachusetts to escape from the oppression of King Charles I.
+- Ben Franklin’s mother was from a Puritan family in England who traveled to Massachusetts to escape from the oppression of King Charles I.

 - His father was also English, but he immigrated to Boston in 1683 and married Benjamin Franklin’s mother there.